Ro-off/Flow-App-Installer/README.md

 # Flow App Installer [alpha]

-This is a simple installer for the Flow Launcher.
-It is a simple script that will install the app and all its dependencies via Winget or Chocolatey (configurable).
+This is a app installer for the Flow Launcher.
+It has a simple script that will install the app and all its dependencies via Winget or Chocolatey (configurable).
 Plugin currently in development, use at your own risk.